Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Preliminaries

 \textbf{Knight \& Knave dataset(K\&K)}: Knight \& Knave is a logic puzzle that requires identify each person as knight or knave \citep{xie_memorization_2024}.
-A knight always tell the truth and a knave always lie.
-A puzzle contains \(N\) people with one statement for each person.
-K\&K dataset has flexible difficulties and a large enough problem space.
+We choose K\&K dataset because it has flexible difficulties and does not rely on prior knowledge(i.e. math theories).
 By increasing the number of person \(N_{\text{ppl}}\) in one puzzle, it is able to create challenging puzzle for LLM.
-Solving this puzzle heavily rely on verifying, back-tracking and self-correction abilities.
-A step-by-step solution can be synthesized automatically.
-We choose K\&K dataset as a representative downstream task because: 1.
-Reasoning in K\&K puzzle does not require extra domain knowledge, giving small LLMs potential to improve their ability.
-2. General reasoning task often need long rollout sequences and extensive computation to observe non-trivial improvement.
+Solving the puzzle heavily rely on verifying, back-tracking and self-correction abilities.
+The solution can be synthesized through a solver program, using a template to translate logic expressions into natural language.